FILM REVIEWS

-The story is ultra simple and ultra slender.
-A clumsy tailor's assistant (Skelton), who adores a Broadway star (Powell), attends every performance of her Civil War melodrama.
-To annoy her lover (John Hodiak), who has taken with another woman, the star then impulsively marries her fan.
+The story is ultra simple and slender, centering on a clumsy tailor’s assistant named Joseph Rivington Renolds (Skelton), who adores a Broadway star (Powell), attending each and every performance of her Civil War melodrama.
+To annoy her lover, Roy Hartwood (John Hodiak), who has taken with another woman, the star then impulsively weds her fan.
+The marriage is based on misunderstanding: She thinks he’s a rich mining tycoon,

-The studio was stuck with bad footage shot by Roy de Ruth, including two musical numbers: an Eleanor Powell production number on a battleship and an exercise in twirling ropes.
-The studio execs pretended as if it was up to Minnelli to decide whether or not to use the existing materials.
+The studio was stuck with bad footage shot earlier by director Roy de Ruth, including two musical numbers: an Eleanor Powell production number on a battleship and an exercise in twirling ropes.
+The studio execs pretended as if it was up to Minnelli to decide whether or not to use the existing materials, but in truth, he had to.

 Though he had previously worked with Powell on At Home Abroad, Minnelli never liked her dancing much, which was too athletic for his taste.
 Moreover, Powell proved an uninspiring foil for Skelton, and her tap dancing was neither exciting nor elegant.
 Some of her solos were borrowed from previous movies, like a hula dance from Honolulu.
 Others, like the cowgirl song, “So Long, Sarah Jane,” was shot specifically for this movie.

 Even visually “I Dood It” is mediocre.
-Minnelli's spark shows just once, in the Penthouse-in-the-Sky routine.
-Framed as a producer's audition for Powell's new show, and easily excisable to placate Southern exhibitors, uncomfortable to say the least about the black performers, it's shaped as a battle between two divas, Hazel Scott and Lena Horne.
+Minnelli’s spark shows just once or twice, in the Penthouse-in-the-Sky routine.
+Framed as a producer’s audition for Powell’s new show, and easily excisable to placate Southern exhibitors, uncomfortable to say the least about the black performers, it’s shaped as a battle between two divas, Hazel Scott and Lena Horne.

 Set Decoration: Edwin B. Willis; Helen Conway